I earn a small commission if you buy from links to recommended books, audios etc. This supports my work on this website. Thanks!

-According to the American Pet Products Association, a company that writes insurance policies for pets, over 85 million families own dogs in North America.
+According to the American Pet Products Association, a company that writes insurance policies for pets,over 85 million families (Mayo Clinic) own dogs in North America.
 With such a high number of households choosing to take on the responsibility of pet ownership, it is a logical conclusion that there is a benefit to pet ownership.
 In this article we will learn how dogs can boost your self esteem.

 Linking dog ownership to positive self-esteem

-Many studies show a definite link between dogs and mental health .
+Many studies such as this one show a link between dogs and mental health.
 Dogs are known to be great companions and provide many of us with emotional support and other services.
 Pets can boost your self esteem and make you happier.

-The American Psychological Association found people who own dogs have a better outlook on life , feel better about who they are, and are more likely to care for their overall health.
+The America Psychological Association found people who own dogs have a better outlook on life, feel better about who they are, and are more likely to care for their overall health.
 When you feel good, you will have a better attitude about yourself.
 A positive attitude about yourself will help to boost your self-esteem.

 Dogs are always happy to see their family members, giving unconditional love and happiness to everyone that cares for them.
 Dogs teach you to take responsibility for another living thing, giving you a new purpose for everyday living.
 What’s more, people who have dogs also are more physically active thanks to the time and effort it takes to walk and play with your pooch.